goozbach-presentation/ansible-sysadvent/index.md

 Now that we have this good start, let's add a bit of complexity by creating and using some variables.
-Ansible variables come from a myriad of sources (from highest presidence to lowest):
+Ansible variables come from a myriad of sources (from highest precedence to lowest):

 - "Facts" derived from the `setup` module.
 - Passed from the command line using the `-e` switch. (these variables always win)